 He laid back facing the ceiling and mulled over his mother’s words.
-His Yoruba culture has ingrained deep respect for elders into him, both in words and actions.
-Even if he doesn’t understand her request, he’s expected to obey her wishes.
-He couldn’t go back to sleep immediately so decided to check his social media updates.
-Soon he lost interest and switched off the phone.
+His Yoruba cultural background has ingrained deep respect for elders into him, both in words and actions.
+Even if he doesn’t understand his mother’s request, he has to obey her wishes.
+Damilola couldn’t go back to sleep immediately so decided to check his social media updates.
+Soon, he lost interest and switched off the phone.

 Thirty minutes later, Damilola was snoring again.
 By the time he’d wake up, it’s already 9 am.
 He strolled into his bathroom half awake.
-While he eased himself, his mother’s words to him that morning returned to his thoughts.
-He has to think up an excuse he’ll make to his friends to avoid going out to protest with them.
+While he relieved his bladder, his mother’s words returned to his thoughts.
+He had to think up an excuse he’ll make to his friends to avoid going out to protest with them.

-He sluggishly walked out of his bathroom into his bedroom when he noticed a figure sitting on his bed and nearly jumped out of his skin.
+He was sluggishly walking out of his bathroom back into his bedroom when he noticed a figure sitting on his bed and nearly jumped out of his skin.
 Slowly, the figure turned in his direction.

 “Dude, why are staring like you’ve seen a ghost.”